 This is such a critical skill, and there’s no such thing as too much practice for your Kinders and Firsties!
 You’ll want to have many different ways for them to experience number bonds without getting bored.
 Pictured below you see another missing part activity using number bond cards.
 Use together with the part/part/whole mat for concrete practice when you first introduce them.

-BTW, did you read my post on number bracelets a few days ago?
+BTW, have you read my post on number bracelets?
 Do you now recognize that as just another number bond activity? 🙂

 Finally, if you want to check out where a number bond goes after Kindergarten, check out this post.